Students

 Thesis: Black hole entropy with varying constants of nature

-Flynn Linton (Honours student, UQ)
+Flynn Linton (Honours, UQ)

 Graduated: June 2022